 So when a cryptocurrency transaction occurs, the transaction information is recorded as a “block” online and is then sent to this network of computers for verification.
 The network then verifies if the transaction is valid.
 The verified block then becomes added to a chain that is stored across the net.

 Moreover, Blockchain allows the computer system to distribute the information, but not allow it to be copied.
 This way, the possibility of the same information (that is cryptographed with maths and hence called cryptocurrency) being sent twice is reduced by large.

-This is what makes cryptocurrencies and its transactions ridiculously safe and not risky.
+This is what makes cryptocurrencies and their transactions ridiculously safe and not risky.

 Yes, there is no central authority involved and there are no banks involved.
 But this does not rule out that the digital currency evades being taxed.
 It is just any other transaction and you are taxed whenever you sell it or whenever someone pays you in cryptocurrency.

-In India, when you trade in cryptocurrencies and make a profit, and if that profit exceeds 10 lakh rupees, you have to pay 30 percent on the profit.
+In India, when you trade in cryptocurrencies and make a profit, and if that profit exceeds 10 lakh rupees, you have to pay 30 per cent of the profit.
 This is for short-term gains where there is no minimum time period for holding the investment.